Phone number (Voice)

-Teklanika ("Tek") River Campground is at mile 29 on the Park Road.
+Teklanika ("Tek") River Campground is at mile 29 on the Denali Park Road.
 The second largest campground in Denali, it offers 53 sites for RVs and tents.
 It is open May 20—mid-September each year.

 If you are tent camping, you may wish to use the camper bus to access the campground.
 If you arrive in Tek via bus, rather than your own vehicle, there is no minimum number of nights you must stay.

 No campground in Denali has electrical or water hookups for RVs.
 Tek does have potable water, but no shower or laundry facilities.
-No firewood is available for sale at Teklanika, so be sure to bring any with you before traveling to the campground.
-Firewood can be purchased in many locations outside of the park, or at the Riley Creek Mercantile.
+The only water fill / dump station for RVs in the park is at Riley Creek Campground.

 Tek is a forested campground, with some screening between sites.
 Much of the surrounding area is brushy and wet, although the Tek River is braided and offers an easy, gravel surface for hiking.
 Be cautious if you choose to cross the Tek, and keep an eye out for wildlife closures in the area.

 Tek is the only campground in Denali where red squirrels live alongside ground squirrels.
 Other small animals, like snowshoe hares and gray jays, are common.
 Larger animals, like grizzly bears, moose and caribou are occasionally seen.
 Such animals are more commonly seen along the Tek River itself, which is both a good wildlife travel corridor and comparatively less brushy.

 The edges of the gravel road are soft, and can be particularly soft in times of wet weather - so, be very careful about driving near the edge of the gravel road.
 The word "shoulder" isn't really an appropriate description of the road edges, as steep ditches are often immediately on either side of the road.